-Pandemics test the limits of customer service.
+This pandemic has made businesses adapt to a new normal with social distancing customer service.
 As visits to the branch dip, the personal service that financial institutions offer inside the branch can no longer remain confined there.

 Business Insider expects digital to become the primary channel for a greater number of customers here and abroad due to COVID-19.
 The shift to non-branch channels will benefit financial institutions that enable a wide range of banking functions through digital channels while hurting those with more limited offerings.

 But here’s the thing: simply having an app isn’t enough in times like these.
 A slow, light-weight version of online banking in app form just doesn’t cut it, especially as people’s needs in a crisis become less conventional and more exceptional.

 Think about the individuals, families, and small businesses that you serve—they deserve more than a canned email reminding them they can serve themselves online or in your mobile banking app.
 They want to know that you are in this with them.
 They want to know how you will help them with money concerns and questions—even and especially if they can’t leave their homes.
 They want to know how their small businesses will survive if forced to shut down for the next three weeks or the next three months.
 They want their banking needs met without requiring a trip to the branch, navigating a convoluted interactive voice response (IVR) system, or submitting a contact form to a black hole.

 Don’t get me wrong, digital banking has ushered in an abundance of convenience.
 But self-service has its limits in exceptional times.
 What happens when your customers and members reach the limits of that self-service?
 When they need—or just want—to talk to a real person?

 This is where new technology comes into play.